A poor diet can lead to insufficient vitamins, minerals, and other essential substances.

 Vitamin A deficiency

-It weakens the immune systems of a large proportion of children under the age of five in poor countries, increasing their vulnerability to disease.
+It weakens the immune systems of many children under five in developing countries, increasing their vulnerability to disease.

 The risk of dying from diarrhea, malaria, or measles can increase by 20 to 40 percent due to vitamin A.